 How an engine’s drive belt works

-On a typical engine, the auxiliary drive belt powers the alternator, power steering pump, water pump and air-con compressor.
+On a typical engine, the auxiliary drive belt powers the alternator, power steering pump, coolant pump and air-con compressor.
 Some engines use more than one belt to operate these ancillary items.

 Sometimes known as the serpentine belt because of the way it snakes around a series of pulleys, the auxiliary belt is powered by the crankshaft pulley; it’s important that the belt is at the correct tension if it’s to operate properly.